MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/deprecated-discontinued/index.md

         Not in v8.0.</td>
     </tr>
     <tr><td>
-        Geolocation: The geolocation support is discontinued in IBM MobileFirst Platform Foundation v8.0.
+        Geolocation: The geolocation support is discontinued in IBM MobileFirst Foundation v8.0.
 The REST API for beacons and for mediators is discontinued.
 The client-side and server-side API WL.Geo and WL.Device are discontinued.	</td>
     <td>
         Discontinued.
 Use the native device API or third-party Cordova plug-ins for geolocation.</td>
     </tr>